-When in recovery from an eating disorder or healing from years of deprivation and dieting, your mind and body will start to repair and restore and with that comes both physical and mental changes.
+When in recovery from an eating disorder or healing from years of deprivation and dieting, your mind and body are starting to repair and restore.
+With that comes both physical and mental changes.
 The physical changes are a reflection of an increase in nourishment and your body restoring to a place where it can function optimally.

 We understand how hard it can be to undergo body changes and we encourage you to remember that you are so, so much more than a body.
 You put in the hard work in your recovery, it is important to find clothes that honor your now body.
 Clothes are also meant to fit your body, not the other way around!